 by Mike Elliott, Kettle River Canoes

 Chestnut produced over 50 different canoes in a wide variety of models.
-In this article, I will focus on the most common Chestnut canoes — Ogilvy, Cruiser, Pleasure and Prospector.
+In this article, I will focus on the most common Chestnut canoes — Ogilvy, Cruiser, Bobs Special, Pal and Prospector.

 The Chestnut Ogilvy – Although never as popular as the others, fishing guides on the salmon rivers of New Brunswick helped create a working canoe that was unmatched for its purpose.
 They needed a river canoe they could stand up in all day long.
 They were often poling the canoe upstream through shallow rapids in order to offer the prime fishing spots to wealthy clients.
 The canoe had to be stable and tough with a shallow draft so as to avoid many (but not all) of the rocks.
 They came in six models that ranged in length from 16’ to 26’ – real, honest working canoes.